arieduportal/landing/README.md

 2. **Teacher Portal:** Teachers can log in using their credentials to access the teacher portal.
 They can enter student results, manage attendance, view student information, and generate class performance reports.

 3. **Parent/Student Portal:** Parents and students can log in with their respective credentials to access the portal.
-They can view student attendance, grades, and upcoming assignments.
+They can view student attendance, grades, and upcoming assignments and school events.